spacetelescope/style-guides/guides/github-repositories.md

 ### Status

-Acively maintained or not?
+Actively maintained or not?
 If not, mark your repository as [archived](https://help.github.com/articles/archiving-repositories/).